Arcana Developer Dashboard

 Can an application enable more than one authentication provider to onboard users?

 Yes.
-The application developer can enable one or more authentication providers and passwordless login.
-The application users can choose any one of the supported authentication mechanisms to log in easily, similar to Web2 app onboarding.
+Developers can configure one or more authentication providers as additional onboarding options besides the default passwordless login option.
+Users can choose any one of the supported authentication mechanisms to onboard the app.

 Why do I need to specify Wallet Website Domain setting?